-- Herbs – combinations of traditional Chinese herbs to help balance your energy.
-They are not used for symptoms, they are used to balance you, which will help your symptoms naturally go away
+- Herbs – combinations of traditional Chinese herbs can help balance your energy.
+Herbs are not specifically used to alleviate symptoms (as a medication might), but as your energy becomes more balanced, your symptoms naturally go away.

-- Nutrition – certain foods are beneficial for certain organs, sometimes I prescribe special dietary changes to help balance your body better
+- Nutrition – certain foods are beneficial for certain organs.
+I may prescribe special dietary changes to help balance your body better

-- Tui Na – a form of massage that helps to move energy
+- Tui Na – a form of massage that helps move energy

 - Cupping – suction cups are applied to certain acupuncture points when energy is very stuck.
 It can cause big purple marks on your skin